The Fifth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'25)

 - Machine Learning and Artificial Intelligence

-- Using ML and AI within storage systems (e.g., to replace heuristics)
+- Using ML and AI within storage systems (e.g., to replace heuristics, to optimize storage and I/O systems)

 - Hybrid solutions using file systems and databases